-The 136km trail showcases some of the best scenery and is one of the easiest cycle trails in New Zealand.
-Accessible from Kaiaua Thames, Paeroa, Te Aroha, Waihi, Waikino and the Karangahake Gorge, the Hauraki Rail Trail is an easy Grade One family-friendly ride.
+The 197km trail showcases some of the best scenery and is one of the easiest cycle trails in New Zealand.
+Accessible from Kaiaua Thames, Paeroa, Waihi, Waikino, Karangahake Gorge, Te Aroha and Matamata the Hauraki Rail Trail is an easy Grade One family-friendly ride.

 About the trail

 The Hauraki Rail Trail is one of the easiest Great Rides in New Zealand.
 Perfect for those looking to enjoy our temperate climate and eager to indulge in The Coromandel's homegrown cuisine.
 Cycle between heritage towns and through the Karangahake Gorge, pausing to sample organic cheese and ice cream, wood fired pizza and boutique wines.

-Marvel at the spactacle that is the Karangahake Gorge, one of the “14 wonders of New Zealand” and the gold mining relics from yesteryear.
+Marvel at the spectacle that is the Karangahake Gorge, one of the “14 wonders of New Zealand” and the gold mining relics from yesteryear.
 The Karangahake Gorge showcases some of New Zealand’s best scenery, rich in pioneering history.